holyjak/Testofill-chrome-extension/README.md

 ### Manual testing

 1. Run `cd test/; python -m SimpleHTTPServer 1111`
-2. Enable the plugin (in Extensions dev mode, do Load unpacked from src/extension/ after executing `grunt`)
+2. Enable the plugin (in Extensions dev mode, do Load unpacked from src/extension/)
 3. Copy and paste the ruleset from the web page into the plugin options (switch from Tree to Code view)
 4. Access http://localhost:1111/test.html#one - testofill should autofill the form, press [Reset] and compare, invoke Testofill manually
 5. Access http://localhost:1111/test.html#two - here we have two rulesets so invoking Testofill should show a popup with their names